salernoelia/wgo/README.md

 cargo install --path .
 ```

 ## Configuration

 On first run, you'll be prompted to enter your Groq API key.
-The config file will be created automatically at:
+The config file is created automatically at:
 - **Linux/macOS**: `~/.config/wgo/config.json` or executable directory
 - **Windows**: Next to the executable

 Get your API key from [Groq Console](https://console.groq.com/).

 ## Usage